lwindolf/newsagain/research.md

 1. Electron app for desktops
 2. Android app in fdroid for mobile
 3. (maybe) PWA hosted on lzone.de with proxy support

+Revised decision:

+1. Use CORS proxy (Cloudflare and maybe others) per default
+2. Properly inform users about the security pros and cons
+3. Deploy as a simple cross platform PWA without Cordova